rzuritamilla/phr/phr/PITCHME.md

 *Failing to plan is planning to fail*

 @ul
-- What are your short-term plans?
+- What are your short-term plans? (publications, projects)
-- Is there anything preventing you from realizing those plans?
+- Is there anything preventing you from realizing those plans? (time, staff development)
-- Do you have suggestions or ideas to improve (y)our research activity?
+- Do you have suggestions or ideas to improve (y)our research activity? (anything :-)
 @ulend

 Note: publications, research projects, collaborations, etc.